 This is a hidden identity game which is all about atmosphere, and camping provides the perfect setting.
 In Werewolf there are two teams of players; the werewolves and the villagers.
 The werewolves eat a player each night, whittling down the number of remaining villagers.
 Meanwhile, the villagers are trying to uncover the hidden werewolves amongst their ranks.
 The villagers must eliminate the werewolves.

-There is a lot of buzz around this game lately, especially after its recent Spiel des Jahres win, and I can definitely see why.
-This is a party word game (of which there are a lot of great games like Codenames or Decrypto), however what makes this one unique is that it’s also a co-operative game.
+There is a lot of buzz around this game lately, especially after its 2019 Spiel des Jahres win, and I can definitely see why.
+This is a party word game (of which there are a lot of great games like Codenames or Decrypto) however, what makes this one unique is that it’s also a cooperative game.

 When I first heard about this, I thought it sounded too simple to possibly be fun.
 Oh boy, I was wrong.
 We have played Just One over and over again, constantly trying to top our previous score.
-Just One is packed full of funny and feel good moments.
+Just One is packed full of fun and feel-good moments.
 It's undoubtedly the best new word game I’ve played this year.
 It’s also perfect for camping because it’s quick, very easy to learn, and doesn’t even require a table; what more could you ask for?

 My top game to take camping is actually less of a board game and more of an outdoor game.
 It’s on my list because it’s been a great success every single time I’ve brought it camping with me.
 Kubb is set-up in a rectangle, about three metres by six metres, with a large wooden King piece in the middle, and each team having five smaller wooden blocks at each end.